-- e.
-Any person acting under the authority of this act may request and shall receive appropriate assistance from local and State law enforcement officials. - f.
-The Department of Children and Familiesshall not be required to provide reasonable efforts to prevent placement if removal of the child is necessary due to imminent danger to the child's life, safety or health.
+e.
+Any person acting under the authority of this act may request and shall receive appropriate assistance from local and State law enforcement officials.

+f.
+The Division shall not be required to provide reasonable efforts to prevent placement if removal of the child is necessary due to imminent danger to the child's life, safety or health.